YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A good result should look natural under normal light, match the patient’s face, and avoid using more grafts than the case can justify.
 A modest but stable improvement is often better than an aggressive plan that looks attractive in theory and weakens future options.

-How would I decide in consultation?
+How I decide in consultation

 In consultation, I start with the pattern.
 Is the loss localized enough for surgery, or is it diffuse and still active?
 Then I examine the donor area, miniaturization, scalp health, medical history, medications, photographs over time, and the patient’s expectations.

-If the donor area is strong, the loss is stable, and the target area is clear, I may discuss surgery as part of a long-term plan.
+If the donor area is strong, the loss is stable, and the target area is clear, I may discuss surgery as part of a long term plan.
 If shedding is active, hormones are changing, diagnosis is uncertain, or the donor area is not safe, waiting and strengthening the medical evaluation first is usually the better decision.

 My answer to a woman with PCOS is therefore a responsible sequence.
 Diagnose correctly, stabilize what can be stabilized, protect the donor area, then decide whether surgery will genuinely improve the patient’s life.